 Colchester City Council is providing support for residents facing the cost of living crisis.

 Pollution isn’t just a problem in big cities.
 The pollution levels in some areas of Colchester exceed national and World Health Organisation guidelines.

-These areas include residential streets such as Brook Street, East Hill and parts of Mersea Road and Military Road.
+These areas include parts of the town centre and also residential streets such as Brook Street, East Hill and parts of Mersea Road and Military Road.

 Air pollution has been linked to many health problems including asthma, strokes, cancer and heart disease.
 Shockingly, 1 in 20 deaths in Colchester are linked to pollution.

-Page last reviewed: 5 October 2020
+Page last reviewed: 27 May 2021